 2. Fostering a relationship between employees and your branding

-3. Linking your internal and external marketing
+3. Linking your internal and external branding

 4. Connecting strategies to people